Menu

 2. I Told My Doctors Straight Away

-I made appointments to speak to both my private GP (who prescribes my thyroid medicationArmour Thyroid) and NHS GP straight away.
+I made appointments to speak to both my private GP (who prescribes my thyroid medication) and NHS GP straight away.
 Due to availability of appointments, I saw the private GP first, just a few days after the positive pregnancy test, followed by the NHS GP a few days after him.

 Both were very happy regarding the news, and had no issues with my current thyroid medication and pregnancy.
 I was, however, booked in immediately for a full thyroid panel test to make sure I was supported in being on the right dosage to sustain and support the pregnancy.